alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 #.
 It is highly recommended that an Encrypted website (https) be
-   created, because the BMON application utilizes a password-protected log in screen for adminstrative access to the application.
+   created, because the BMON application utilizes a password-protected log in screen for administrative access to the application.
 Those passwords will travel the Internet encrypted if an https site is used.
 Select ``Encrypted website (https)``.
 You will need to install an SSL certificate in order for users to not receive a security